pomm-project/ModelManager/documentation/model_manager.rst

 Send an asynchronous notification to the server.
 This can be used to trigger detached processes listening for events.
 Pomm project’s Foundation ``notify`` pooler can be used to listen to such event.

 Note:
-    As a notification can not be rollbacjed, when a notification is sent in a transaction, it is deferred unti the transaction is commited.
+    As a notifications can not be rollbacked, when a notification is sent in a transaction, it is deferred unti the transaction is commited.

 getModel
 ........